lizageorge/learning-react/Notes/React - The Complete Guide.md

         );
     }
     ```
+- If you want *dynamic styling*, include definitions for the `style` variable inside if statements/however you make the rest of the content dynamic.
+If you want to dynamically edit the `className`s of different components (to work with Bootstrap, for example), simply make a new variable for the list of classes (an array of strings), and replace the className value with that var name and `.join(' ')` attached to the end.
+Remember, everything - including the HTML and styling and React - is all JS.
+- if you want to use psuedoclasses and mediaqueries with JS inline styles, you can use something called **Radium**
+    - use npm to install radium and import it to the appropriate files
+    - at the bottom where you export your component, wrap it with the Radium feature (this creates *high order components*)
+        ```javascript
+        export default Radium(App)
+        ```
+    - now in your style definitions, use the following syntax for psuedoclases;
+        ```javascript
+        const style = {
+            `:hover`:{
+                color: 'red'
+            }
+        }
+        //overriding it later
+        style['hover'] = { //note that you can't acces what should be an object property with a period, bc of the string format
+            color: 'green'
+        }
+        ```
+    - for transformative selectors (like media queries), you'll have to first wrap your entire return() method contents in the root component with  `<StyleRoot></StyleRoot>`, and use the following syntax;
+        ```javascript
+        const style = {
+            `@media (min-width: 500px)`:{
+                width: 450px
+            }
+        }
+        ```
+- alternatively, you can use the **stylecomponents** library, which uses JS's tagged ticks to transform all regular html elements to include CSS.
+    - to use styledsheet...
+        - install and import styledcomponents to the applicable file
+        - set up a variabele to hold styles, like before, but set it to equal the output of a method called `style.[htmlElementName``]` with CSS styles instered inbetween the ticks
+            - if you want to use pseudoclasses, include an `&` before the name of the property (like `&:hover: {} `)
+        - wrap the applicable render contents in a tag with the name of that var
+    - styledcomponent will create html elements as you specify and create CSS files to link them to
+    - if you want to make this styling dynamic, include an `alt{}` config in the HTML tag you entered earlier, with a boolean inside.
+Then where you define the value of the CSS properties, include JS that accepts `props` to complete the conditional statement inside `${}`

+- alternatively, you can scope your CSS files to certain components using **CSS Modules**.
+You need to update you webpack configs to include `module:true` and a localIndenName to css.test.
+Now in your JS, change your CSS file import statement to include a name (for example, `import classes from '.\App.css'`), replace all CSS file className calls with `{classes.{the class name}}`.
+If you want styles to only aply to certain componenets, include the component name in front of all the class names in the CSS file and JS component.
+Watch out that the never React versions have a different syntax to work with

 ## Using Conditional Content and Lists
 - Just remember, you can use everything that coms with JavaScript, you just need to know how to incorporate it to different components